sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 Let's start with getting some basic movement.
 I would like the "cassette" banner to move constantly to the right and loop around to the left of the screen, as if it were a stock market signboard.
 This would imply a couple of things:

-1. Loading up the data of each specific tile.
+1. Loading up the data of each specific tile (i.e. the `c` tile, the `a` tile, etc).
-2. Accessing each tile's horizontal location sub-datum.
+2. Accessing the portion of each tile's data that contains its horizontal location.
 3. Increasing its value in the direction that corresponds to the right direction (translation transformation in game programming parlance).
 4. Saving the result back into the tile's corresponding location in memory.

 How are we to accomplish this?

 Elsewhere in the program, the [**data**](assets/banks/sprites.asm) concerning the location and orientation of these sprites was loaded up into a specific location exclusive to sprite data (in this program, the location chosen was `$0300`, which I have given the label `SPRITE_RAM`).

 Let's take a look at the data of the first letter of `cassette`:

 ```asm
     .db $14, $0D, %00000000, $20  ; C
 ```

-What can we glean from this? `db` simply means "define byte(s)", and is followed by four bytes corresponding to the `c` sprite.
+What can we glean from this? `.db` simply means "define byte(s)", and is followed by four bytes corresponding to the `c` sprite.
 Each sprite consists, then, of 4 bytes of data:

 1. Vertical screen position (top left corner)
 2. Graphical tile (hex value of the tile [**in the sprite sheet**](assets/images/sprite-data.png))
-3. Attributes (`%76543210`):
+3. Attributes (more on this in the next section)
-    - Bits 0 and 1 are for the colour palette
-    - Bits 2, 3, and 4 are not used
-    - Bit 5 is priority (0 shows the sprite in front of the background, and 1 displays it behind it)
-    - Bit 6 flips the sprite horizontally (0 is normal, 1 is flipped)
-    - Bit 7 flips the sprite vertically (0 is normal, 1 is flipped)
 4. Horizontal screen position (top left corner)

 Awesome, so it looks like byte number 4 is our ticket forwards.
-Inside [**cassette.asm**](cassette.asm), locate the following label, which is where we will program our banner movement:
+Inside [**cassette.asm**](cassette.asm), locate the following label, which is where we will program our banner "movement":

 ```asm
 RotateText: